 For many years, it has been commonly thought that the higher the thread count, the better the quality of sheets and bedding.
 We interviewed Vicki Fulop, founder of startup Brooklinen, to get her thoughts.

 VF: I’d entirely disagree – higher thread count does not always equal higher quality.
 I would go one step further and say, not only should one not focus so much on thread count, but that one should actively avoid sheets that advertise super-high thread counts.
 Generally speaking, for well made sheets that use high quality cotton, there is a very limited benefit to thread counts over 300.
+Alternatively, Bamboo bedding is becoming extremely popular, especially when it comes to bamboo sheets.
 Companies that advertise thread counts of 800, 100, 1500, are either using creative math to inflate their thread counts or using sub-par materials like polyester.

 CL: So, what is thread count, and why has it been used to promote luxury for so long?

 VF: Technically, thread count means the number of threads woven together in a square inch.
 You count both lengthwise (warp) and widthwise (weft) threads.
 So 100 lengthwise threads woven with 100 widthwise threads produce a thread count of 200.
 The idea is simple: higher thread counts (all things equal) require finer threads and the finer the threads you use, the softer and finer the fabric should be.
 Where this goes wrong in our market is that many manufacturers use “creative math” to inflate thread counts, leading consumers to believe they are getting a luxury product when they aren’t.
 I would look for luxury brands like Kelly and Windsor that don’t endlessly promote the thread count, instead showing the shopper the quality materials the products are made of.
 Many companies don’t show what their products are made of because they want to show off their inflated thread count to sell the bedding.

 CL: In what way?